Efficient Berry Phase Calculation via Adaptive Variational Quantum Computing Approach: Method

 The right-hand side of Eq.~\eqref{eq:phiG} consists of contributions related to the dynamical phase and geometric properties of the cyclic adiabatic evolution.
 Integrating both terms separately over time gives

 Here, $\varphi_\mathrm{G,1}$, corresponds to the dynamical phase, as defined in Eq.~\eqref{eq:phiD}, while $\varphi_\mathrm{G,2}$ captures the geometric properties of the adiabatic evolution.
 As shown in Appendix~\ref{sec:app}, for numerically exact cyclic adiabatic quantum simulations in the adiabatic limit $T \to \infty$ and for time-reversal symmetric variational parameters, both global phase contributions $\varphi_\mathrm{G,1}$ and $\varphi_\mathrm{G,2}$ vanish.
 Consequently, the quantum circuit in Fig.~\figref{fig1}{(b)} then directly yields the Berry phase.
-However, for finite $T$ and due to the adaptive nature of AVQDS, $\varphi_\mathrm{G}$ is generally nonzero, necessitating its computation via Eq.~\eqref{eq:phiG}.
-Nevertheless, as discussed in more detail in Sec.~\ref{sec:res}, the AVQDS-based Berry phase calculation remains robust even for small $T$ and nonvanishing $\varphi_\mathrm{G}$.
+For finite $T$ and due to the adaptive nature of AVQDS, $\varphi_\mathrm{G}$ is generally nonzero.
+Nevertheless, in practice, we find a perfect error cancellation between $\varphi_\mathrm{G}$ and $\varphi_\mathrm{qc}$ such that $\varphi_\mathrm{B} = \varphi_\mathrm{G}+\varphi_\mathrm{qc}$ remains robust even for small $T$ with strong nonadiabaticity.